emb3rcia/spark-devboard-rf/README.md

 ## Usage

 You use it as any other developement board.
-Important caviats are programming and powering the board.
+Important caveats are programming and powering the board.

 ### Programming